emberjs/rfcs/text/0000-factoryFor.md

 factoryWithDI.class === factory;
 ```

-#### Step #2: Deprecate `ApplicationInstance#_lookupFactory` in Ember 2.8, remove in 2.9

-In 2.8 (an LTS release) `_lookupFactory` will be deprecated with a message
-suggesting a migration to the new API.
-In 2.9 the API will be removed.

-#### Step #3: Release a polyfill addon for this feature
+##### Development-mode Proxy

+Because many developers will simply re-write `_lookupFactory` to `factoryFor`,
+it is important to provide some aid and ensure they actually complete the
+migration completely (they they avoid setting state on the factory).
+A proxy
+wrapping the factory and raising assertions when any property besides `create`
+or `class` is accessed will be added in development.

+##### Releasing a polyfill

 A polyfill addon, similar to [ember-getowner-polyfill](https://github.com/rwjblue/ember-getowner-polyfill)
 will be released for this feature.
 This polyfill will provide the `factoryFor`
-API going back to at least 2.4, provide the API and silence the deprecation
+API going back to at least 2.8, provide the API and silence the deprecation
-in 2.8, and be a no-op in 2.9+ where Ember provides the `factoryFor` API.
+in versions before `factoryFor` is available, and be a no-op in versions where
+`factoryFor` is available.

 # How We Teach This